 Since we are talking about an indirect tax, the VAT does not reduce the income of a company because it is paid by the final consumers.
 However, it is you who has to pay it for the moment when importing your goods to Europe – the Import VAT.
 Therefore, the prevailing countries will expect you to get a European VAT registration number so the local value-added tax is paid.

-In order to encourage companies to start trading across Europe there is a national VAT registration threshold set by each country and if the company is selling below these limits, there is no need to register for VAT.
+In order to encourage companies to start trading across Europe there is a national registration threshold set by each country and if the company is selling below these limits, there is no need to register for VAT.
 The other way round, if this limit is exceeded, you have to apply for an EU VAT number.
-Well, it is not just while importing goods that you need to pay VAT: selling from warehouses within the EU from a European warehouse (so-called “distance selling”) requires VAT payments as well.
-(For more information about distance selling and threshold limit click here)
+Well, it is not just while importing goods that you need to pay taxes: selling from warehouses within the EU from a European warehouse (so-called “distance selling”) requires payments as well.
+(Here you can find some information about distance selling and the distance selling thresholds.)

 Of course the VAT you paid on your import can be offset against the money you will get from your customers later.
 That is the reason why you have to take the VAT rates in account while pricing for the European market.
 Actually, it is normal to split prices shown to the customer into 3 parts one below the other: a+b=c

-a) the net price + b) the vat = c) the gross price.
+a) the net price + b) the value-added tax = c) the gross price.

-With FBA-hero.com, you are hiring experts who guide you through the bureaucracy of the EU VAT system; no matter if fiscal law, fiscal representation, getting an EU VAT number, avoiding tax frauds and much more – FBA-hero.com will smooth the way to success for your company on Amazon Europe.
+With FBA-hero.com, you are hiring experts who guide you through the bureaucracy of the European taxation system; no matter if fiscal law, fiscal representation, getting an EU VAT number, avoiding tax frauds and much more – FBA-hero.com will smooth the way to success for your company on Amazon Europe.